 Ryan White HIV/AIDS Program Part D Coordinated HIV Services and Access to Research for Women, Infants, Children, and Youth (WICY) Existing Geographic Service Areas

-This grant provides funding to organizations that deliver comprehensive healthcare and support services to low-income women, infants, children, and youth affected by HIV in the United States.
+This funding opportunity provides financial support to organizations that deliver comprehensive HIV care and support services specifically for low-income women, infants, children, and youth affected by HIV.

 Award Range